Retail, CPG and Logistics

 Today’s consumers enjoy enormous convenience and personalised experiences while shopping online, where they are presented with abundant information, get spot-on recommendations based on their purchase history and are able to compare products and prices.
 They now expect their online shopping experience to emulate the in-store one.

-This changed shopping behaviour and the way “experience” is perceived has triggered a revolution in the way retail operations are being carried out.
+This changed shopping behaviour and the way “experience” is perceived has triggered a revolution in the way retail outsourcing services are being carried out.

 CPG (Consumer Packaged Goods) companies must adapt to changing times in order to survive.
 Fulfilment systems need to become more agile and efficient, and the staff needs to acquire new capabilities and skills to be of any significant support.